Trump says he has 'absolute right' to release terrorism info to Russians

 ...to terrorism and airline flight safety.
 Humanitarian reasons, plus I want Russia to greatly step up their fight against ISIS & terrorism.— Donald J. Trump (@realDonaldTrump) May 16, 2017

+"It's not helpful that this was the Russians," said Sen. Ben Sasse, R-Neb., speaking about the disclosures on MSNBC's Morning Joe on Tuesday.
+"It's just weird."

-Trump's explanation appeared to differed in tone from ones offered by aides late Monday.
-"The president and the foreign minister reviewed a range of common threats to our two countries, including threats to civil aviation," said national security adviser H.R.
+Trump's early morning defense of sharing information with the Russians appeared to differ in tone from ones offered by aides who the night earlier declared the story to be "false."

+"The president and the foreign minister reviewed a range of common threats to our two countries, including threats to civil aviation," said National Security Adviser H.R.
 McMaster.
 "At no time, at no time, were intelligence sources or methods discussed and the president did not disclose any military operations that were not already publicly known."

-The latest incident comes a week after Trump fired FBI director James Comey.
-Critics accused him of seeking to short-circuit an investigation into whether associates of the Trump campaign colluded with Russians who sought to influence last year's election.
+The latest incident comes just a week after Trump fired Comey.
+Critics accused him of seeking to short-circuit an investigation into whether Trump campaign associates colluded with Russians who sought to influence last year's election.

-All this also comes as Trump prepares for his first foreign trip.
-He leaves Friday for the Middle East and Europe.
+For its part, Russian Foreign Ministry spokeswoman Maria Zakharova, who has also denied allegations that Russia interfered in last year's presidential election, denounced the latest Post story as "fake."
+And Putin spokesman Dmitry Peskov said, "we do not want to have anything to do with this nonsense.
+This is utter nonsense.
+It is not something to either confirm or deny."

+Meanwhile, Republicans at home feel frustrated by the onslaught of news stories that give the appearance the White House is out of control.

 © 2017 USATODAY.COM